modprods/grapho-user-guide/README.md

 ### Induction

-Grapho XR is configured by defaiult with a "demo" graph database - a small set of actors & movies in cross-referenced pop culture
+Grapho XR is configured by default with a "demo" graph database - a small set of actors & movies in cross-referenced pop culture

+* Enable [PASSTHROUGH](#passthrough) mode with the FACE BUTTON #2 button
-* Reach out and grab the disk "Enter The Matrix" with the GRAB button
+* Reach out and grab the object labelled "Enter The Matrix" with the [GRAB](#controls) button
-* Flip it upside down to open
+* Flip this "Handle" upside down to [open the graph](#open-graph)
-* Grab nodes with the GRAB button
+* Grab the spherical nodes (and the relationship lines connecting nodes) with the GRAB button
-* Use the joystick to TELEPORT
+* Use the joystick to [TELEPORT](#teleport)
-* Use [FORCE PULL](#ForcePull) to grab nodes from a distance
+* Use [FORCE PULL](#force-pull) to grab nodes at a distance - point at node, press TRIGGER button, flick wrist upwards, release TRIGGER
-* See [​GraphSummitSydney2024-induction](https://vimeo.com/943161258/f7311ebf2c) for explainer video of the core mechanic using Meta Quest 3
+* See [explainer video](https://vimeo.com/943161258/f7311ebf2c) demonstrating the above core mechanic using Meta Quest 3

 Return to [Table of Contents](#table-of-contents).